vippsas/vipps-ecom-api/vipps-ecom-api.md

 #### Orderid recommendations

+A `orderId` must be unique for the MSN (Merchant Serial Number, the id of the sale unit).
+The `orderId` does not need to be globally unique, so several MSNs may use the same `orderId`, as long as it is unique for each sale unit.

 While the minimum length for `orderId` is 1, we recommend using at least 6 characters, and a combination of numbers and characters.

+The maximum length of an `orderId` is 30 alphanumeric characters: a-z, A-Z, 0-9 and '-'.

 Leading zeros should be avoided, as some applications (like Excel) tend to remove them, and this may cause misunderstandings.

+We _strongly_ recommend to use `orderId` format that makes it easy to search for them in logs.
+This means that `abc-123-def-456` is a better format than `123456`.

+With multiple sale units, prefixing the `orderId` with the MSN for each sale unit is recommended: If the MSN is `654321`, the `orderId`s could start at `654321-0000-0000-0001` and increment by 1 for each order, or some similar, unique and readable pattern.

 #### Callback ports